ansys/pystk/CONTRIBUTING.md

 - Avoid first-person pronoun usage, and minimize use of second-person pronouns.
 Instead, use the imperative voice.
 - Use LaTeX format for things such as latitude and longitude coordinates, angles, and orbital parameters.
 - Insert 2 blank lines between import statements and the first instruction after.
 - Use inline highlights for paths to objects and the names of interfaces, classes, methods, properties, and enumerations.
+- Imports should be sorted in 3 groups: standard library, third party, and local packages.
+Within those groups, use alphabetical order.

 ## Additional documentation